inputsh/awesome-linux/README.md

 #### [openSUSE](http://www.opensuse.org/)

 > The openSUSE project is a community program sponsored by SUSE Linux and other companies.
 Promoting the use of Linux everywhere, this program provides free, easy access to openSUSE, a complete Linux distribution.
 The openSUSE project has three main goals: make openSUSE the easiest Linux for anyone to obtain and the most widely used Linux distribution; leverage open source collaboration to make openSUSE the world's most usable Linux distribution and desktop environment for new and experienced Linux users; dramatically simplify and open the development and packaging processes to make openSUSE the platform of choice for Linux developers and software vendors.
-It also offers a rolling release version called Tumbleweed for experienced users.

 **Latest version:** openSUSE Leap 42.3 and openSUSE Tumbleweed (Rolling Release system)